 - Add heavy cream.
 This will increase the fat content and increase the # of servings.

-Did this butternut squash soup recipe make your low carb soup short list??
+Did this butternut squash soup recipe make your healthy soup recipes short list??
 I bet it did!
 You may want to try these other scrumptious favorites!!

 - Stuffed Pepper Soup.
 A family favorites, hearty soup!